UW-Hydro/VIC/README.txt

          even if the area fraction = 0.
 There was a situation with EXCESS_ICE = TRUE when the model was trying to distribute moisture values that exceeded max moist to each thermal node in the wetland area when Cl = 0.
+JCA

 Incorrect limits on soil layer evap in runoff() for SPATIAL_FROST = TRUE